-The waste and recycling collection contract contains an option to extend by a further three (3) years to provide a degree of flexibility and certainty to Council's operations.
+The waste collection contract contains an extension option to provide flexibility and certainty to Council operations.
 The extension is at Council's discretion.

-At reporting date, Council assesses if it is reasonably certain that the extension option will be exercised.
-At 30 June 2021, it is considered reasonably certain that the option will be exercised and the information below has been prepared on that assumption.
+At commencement date and each subsequent reporting date, Council assesses if it is reasonably certain that the extension option will be exercised.